Hyperparameter Optimization in Machine Learning: Hyperparameter Optimization

 \chapter{Hyperparameter Optimization}

 Here, we formalize hyperparameter optimization (HPO) along the concepts introduced in the previous chapter.
-We discuss the nested structure that characterizes an HPO problem and the archetypal settings encountered in machine learning, contrasting this to more general algorithm configuration problems.
+We discuss the nested structure that characterizes an HPO problem and the archetypal settings encountered in supervised machine learning.
 To fix ideas, we revisit in greater detail the example of the introduction and showcase different application scenarios from the literature.
 We conclude the chapter with an overview of practical desiderata for HPO algorithms that will guide our discussions in the remainder of the monograph.

-\section{Learning algorithms with hyperparameters}
+\section{Learning Algorithms with Hyperparameters}

-Hyperparameters are variables that configure the behavior of a learning algorithm, shaping and modifying its inductive bias, i.e., the set of assumptions the algorithm relies on in order to generalize outside of the training data.
-Formally, let: \begin{itemize} \item $\setofdata$ be a the collection of all finite datasets that the algorithm can process; \item $\Lambda$ be an \textit{hyperparameter space}, often though of as the Cartesian product of individual hyperparameters spaces; \item $\hypothesisspace$ be a \textit{model space}, typically indexed by a parameter vector $w$, that represents the class of models that the algorithm may output. \end{itemize} We view a learning algorithm $A$ as a higher-order, possibly stochastic, function that maps \textit{data} and \textit{hyperparameters} to a model $h_\lambda$, capable of accomplishing a given task:
+Hyperparameters are variables that configure the behavior of a learning algorithm, shaping and modifying its inductive bias, i.e., the set of assumptions the algorithm implicitly relies on in order to generalize.
+We view a learning algorithm $A$ as a higher-order, possibly stochastic, function that maps \textit{data} and \textit{hyperparameters} to a model $h_\lambda$, capable of accomplishing a given task:

-We invariably call a $\lambda\in\Lambda$ a hyperparameter vector or a hyperparameter configuration.
-By writing $h_{\lambda}=A(\Dtrain, \lambda)$ in Eq.~\eqref{eq:algodef} we emphasize the dependence of the model returned by the algorithm on the hyperparameter vector $\lambda$, but omit the dependence on the training data $\Dtrain$.
-This choice is consistent with the fact that often one considers the dataset fixed and ``given'' when setting up an HPO problem.
+where $\setofdata$ denotes the collection of all finite datasets that the algorithm can process, $\Lambda$ the \textit{hyperparameter space} (the Cartesian product of the domains of individual hyperparameters), $\hypothesisspace$ the \textit{model space} that represents the class of models that the algorithm may output, and $\lambda\in\Lambda$ a hyperparameter vector (or tuple).
+By writing $h_{\lambda}=A(\Dtrain, \lambda)$ in Eq.~\eqref{eq:algodef} we emphasize the dependence of the model returned by the algorithm on $\lambda$, but omit the dependence on the training data $\Dtrain$.
+This choice is consistent with the fact that one often considers the dataset ``fixed and given'' when setting up an HPO problem.

-\subsection{Logistic regression for sentiment analysis: an HPO perspective}
+\subsection{Logistic Regression for Sentiment Analysis: An HPO Perspective}